guodepeng/cnc_git/ReadMeFirst.txt

-all these G code files are used to test CNC's algorithm.
+All these G code files are used to test CNC's algorithm.